GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Related Work

 \subsection{Neural explicit methods}

 SuGaR \cite{guedon2023sugar} was among the first to adapt 3DGS for mesh reconstruction.
 By minimizing the SDF derived from the Gaussians and the scene density function, they encourage points to better align with the underlying surface.
 However, SuGaR only approximates the planarity of Gaussians with their minimum scaling axes, resulting in insufficient constraints on their overall shape during training.
 To address this loose approximation, 2D Gaussian Splatting (2DGS) \cite{Huang2DGS2024} and GaussianSurfels \cite{Dai2024GaussianSurfels} replace 3D Gaussian points with planar primitives.
 In particular, they collapse 3D Gaussians to planar ellipses to maximize the alignment between points and the object surface.
 Despite achieving view-consistent geometry, 2DGS and GaussianSurfels rely on mean/median or blended z-depth in camera space, which may cause ambiguity or biased depth rendering.
-At the other extreme, Gaussian Opacity Fields (GOF) \cite{Yu2024GOF} constructs an opacity field from the trained point cloud to extract the underlying surface by identifying its level set, drawing inspiration from ray-traced volume rendering of 3D Gaussians.
+At the other extreme, Gaussian Opacity Fields (GOF) \cite{Yu2024GOF} constructs an opacity field from the trained Gaussians to extract the underlying surface by identifying its level set, drawing inspiration from ray-traced volume rendering of 3D Gaussians.
 MILo \cite{guedon2025milo} later incorporates the mesh extraction step into the optimization process of GOF, simultaneously minimizing the image-based and surface consistency losses.
-Despite outperforming 2DGS and GaussianSurfels to some extent, GOF and MILo suffer from the expensive computational resources required for their sophisticated mesh extraction and training algorithms.
-Above all, PGSR \cite{Chen2025PGSR} and GausSurf \cite{wang2024GausSurf} are SoTA works in surface reconstruction.
-PGSR introduces unbiased depth rendering with multi-view constraints imposed for geometric and photometric consistency.
-GausSurf, meanwhile, borrows the patch-matching technique from MVS to refine the rendered depth across views and employs normal priors from StableNormal \cite{Ye2024stablenormal} to further supervise depth-normal consistency.
+However, GOF and MILo suffer from the expensive computational resources required for their sophisticated mesh extraction and training algorithms.
+PGSR \cite{Chen2025PGSR} and GausSurf \cite{wang2024GausSurf} are recent SoTA explicit methods in the field, with the former introducing unbiased depth rendering and multi-view constraints imposed for geometric and photometric consistency, while the latter borrowing the patch-matching technique from MVS to refine the rendered depth across views.
 As stated before, they both struggle to reconstruct reflective objects due to the lack of appearance modeling, producing distorted meshes even for simple scenes.
-Consequently, we build our method on top of PGSR to inherit its multi-view construct and introduce shading functions to capture material properties and scene lighting.
-This helps us maintain the reconstruction performance with SoTA methods while simultaneously handling reflective surfaces.